NitroPoops/NitroPoops/README.md

-harry the hamster and billy the horse are friends I
+harry the hamster and billy the horse are friends I think